Richard Christopher Carrington: Life

 While still in his apprenticeship at Durham, Carrington repaired to Sweden on the occasion of the total solar eclipse of 28 July 1851, and made at Lilla Edet, on the Göta river, observations printed in the Memoirs of the Royal Astronomical Society (xxi.
 58).
 The experience thus gained was turned to public account in the compilation of Information and Suggestions addressed to Persons who may be able to place themselves within the Shadow of the Total Eclipse of the Sun on September 7, 1858, a brochure printed and circulated by the lords of the admiralty in May 1858.
 The eclipse to which it referred was visible in South America.
 A visit to the continent in 1856 gave him the opportunity of drawing up a valuable report on the condition of a number of German observatories (Monthly Notices, xvii.
 43), and of visiting Schwabe at Dessau, to whose merits he drew explicit attention, and to whom, in the following year, he had the pleasure of transmitting the Gold Medal of the RAS.
 He fulfilled with great diligence the duties of secretary to that body, 1857–62, and was elected a fellow of the Royal Society on 7 June 1860.

 The great solar storm of 1859

-Carrington, independently with fellow astronomer Mr. Hodgson, were documenting sunspots and directly witnessed the extraordinary solar outburst of 1 September 1859.
+Carrington, independently with fellow astronomer Richard Hodgson, were documenting sunspots and directly witnessed the extraordinary solar outburst of 1 September 1859.
 Carrington and Hodgson compiled independent reports which were published side by side in the Monthly Notices of the Royal Astronomical Society, and exhibited their drawings of the event at the November 1859 meeting of the Royal Astronomical Society.

 The geomagnetic solar flare hit the Earth the following days, the main body of which fell over the American continents.
 In these early days of electrical communication, the telegraph systems was the most affected.
 Lines all over Europe and North America failed, in some cases giving telegraph operators electric shocks.